Papugs/test_antlr_conductor/README.md

 ## starting point:
-Refer to Sam's repository: https://github.com/tsammeow/conductor-runner-example I have forked it and made some configuartion changes to make it work with ANTLR.
+Refer to Sam's repository: https://github.com/tsammeow/conductor-runner-example I have forked it and made some configuration changes to make it work with ANTLR.

 ## define your grammar
 create a file (say, grammar/SimpleLang.g4) with something like: